AcolyteTim/hi-everyone/README.md

 # hi-everyone
-This is my first testing repository.
+My name is Tim, i live in Russia and i would like to introduse my code to you!